 Take on new opportunities with more autonomy and higher salaries.

-Utica College's three online master's degrees and post-Master's certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.
+Utica University’s three online master’s degrees and post-Master’s certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 52 percent by 2030 and salaries that surpass six figures2.

 As a Family Nurse Practitioner (FNP)1, you test, diagnose, treat, and create preventive health care plans for patients throughout their lives.
 You also create health care policies at the local, state, or government levels.
 Family Nurse Practitioners are often relied on as the first provider of care for common family health problems and in some states, can practice without physician supervision and operate their own practice.